Return to Photo Index Return to Clickable Map Return to Home Page

 Cappadocia; Goreme Outdoor Museum, Turkey

-At this lovely orchard I met a man who taught me the true meaning of the word "gift" -
+At this lovely apple orchard I met a man who taught me the true meaning of the word "gift" -

-Danny standing atop Uchisar pinnacle -
+Danny standing atop the natural rock formation called Uchisar Castle -

 Cappadocia; Uchisar, Turkey